Basic SQL Query

 If your parameter is a date object, then special consideration must be made.

 The query will not accept a date object directly, it must first be converted to a string by putting quotes around it.
-However, database generally prefer datetime objects in very specific formats, such as yyyy-MM-dd HH:mm:ss.
+However, database generally prefer datetime objects to be converted to strings in very specific formats, such as yyyy-MM-dd HH:mm:ss.
 This means we need to reformat the date on any report parameters we want to pass to the Basic SQL Query.
 There are two main approaches to this:

 Reformat the Date Parameters